blakadder/zigbee/_zigbee/Aqara_RTCGQ12LM.md

 ---

 ## Note
-Illuminance not working yet
+Illuminance not working in Zigbee2MQTT

-## Note 2
-Illuminance does work with ZHA.